digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/lifecycling/intermediated-lifecycling.rst

 :ref:`Instructions <type-daml-finance-interface-settlement-instruction-instruction-30569>`
 atomically.

-Settlement can be obstructed if the responsible parties do not carry out their duties to allocate and approve the settlement instructions, as the success of a batch hinges on these actions being completed.
+Settlement can also be obstructed if the responsible parties do not fully allocate and approve the settlement instructions.